steffitan23/cubstart-website/src/hw/web/hw2.md

 Answer the questions in **index.html** skeleton code from top to bottom by editing the HTML code.
 There is extra information on each questions below if you need help!

 ### Question 0.
-Add an image of your here.
+Add an image of yourself here.
 _We use img tags to insert images.
-Review the Lecture 2 slides if you are having trouble defining a path to your image!_
+Review the Lab 1 slides if you are having trouble defining a path to your image!_

 ### Question 1.
 Add a unique id to each section wrapper.
 _Make sure that these ids make sense in the context of your web page.
 Suggested id names would be "education", "experience", "projects", and "contact".
 After you do this, each element with the class "section-wrapper" will also have an id.
 This will be useful later when we style each individual section!_